JD Programs of Instruction

 JD students may earn concentration in certain substantive fields.
 Earning a concentration requires students to complete a minimum number of credit hours in the concentration area, after completion of the required first-year curriculum.
 Specific requirements are established by the concentration directors and coordinators, listed below, who are responsible for the administration of the concentration.

 Students who wish to receive a concentration are required to declare that intention with the concentration director prior to their final semester in law school, but preferably by the end of their second year.
 The concentration directors will advise interested students on the concentration area, program requirements and course options.
 When the student completes the required concentration courses, the student will submit to the concentration director a form that lists the concentration courses and semester taken, with a copy of their transcript.
 See the respective sections for each program in this Bulletin’s Courses of Instruction, Practice Areas section, for information on requirements.
 A JD candidate may select only one area of concentration and that will appear on the transcript.
-The Concentration Directors and Coordinators are as follow for the 2023–2024 academic year:
+Students may declare JD Concentrations at any point up to and including the last day of the Examination Period per the Academic Calendar during their final semester.
+Students who do not meet the Concentration requirements, or declare after this date for a given semester, are not entitled to have the Concentration designation recognized at graduation, nor receive the designation on their transcript at graduation.
+The Concentration Directors and Coordinators are as follows:

 Business and Finance Law